napari/napari-scipy2025-workshop/napari-workshops/make_a_simple_plugin.md

 In this step, we will implement our `detect_spots()` function as a plugin contribution.
 First, we will add our spot detection function to the plugin package.
-Then, we will add the type annotations to the function to so that napari can infer the correct GUI elements to add to our plugin.
+Then, we will add the type annotations to the function so that napari can infer the correct GUI elements to add to our plugin.

 1. To edit your plugin source code, open an integrated development environment